 Crowds bring 2 things - problematic photography environments and pick pockets.

-Also in this Museum, but particularly this room, be aware of pick pockets.
+Please be mindful of pick pockets anywhere in this Museum, but particularly the Mona Lisa room.
 You will have many hands and bodies pushing against you, all while you try and focus on the right exposure for Her Lady.
 Zip up your bags and don't keep valuables in your pockets.